day-katy/CV/README.md

 #### Fast learner

 Learning new technologies is a key skill of mine, which can be demonstrated through my success at Makers Academy, and in previous jobs.
-When I started at Bloomsbury, I quickly had to learn how to use Biblio, Collection Point and FocalPoint, three software systems used by the publishing industry.
+When I started at Bloomsbury, I employed my growth mindset to quickly learn how to use Biblio, Collection Point and FocalPoint, three software systems used by the publishing industry.
 I became especially proficient at using Biblio - so much so that when I moved to Andersen Press, my new colleagues would often come to me for Biblio advice and to help them with Biblio queries.

 #### Fabulous communicator